Barnard College: Morningside campus

 When Columbia University announced in 1892 its impending move to Morningside Heights, Barnard built a new campus nearby with gifts from Mary E. Brinckerhoff, Elizabeth Milbank Anderson and Martha Fiske.
 Two of these gifts were made with several stipulations attached.
-Brinckerhoff had offered $100,000 in 1892, on the condition that Barnard acquire land within 1,000 feet of the Columbia campus within the next four years.
-The Barnard trustees purchased land between 119th-120th Streets after receiving funds for that purpose in 1895.
-Anderson, who gave $170,000, requested that Charles A. Rich be hired.
+Brinckerhoff insisted that Barnard acquire land within 1,000 feet of the Columbia campus within the next four years.
+The Barnard trustees purchased land between 119th–120th Streets after receiving funds for that purpose in 1895.
+Anderson requested that Charles A. Rich be hired.
 Rich designed the Milbank, Brinckerhoff, and Fiske Halls, built in 1897–1898; these were listed on the National Register of Historic Places in 2003.
 The first classes at the new campus were held in 1897.
 Despite Brinckerhoff's, Anderson's, and Fiske's gifts, Barnard remained in debt.

 Ella Weed supervised the college in its first four years; Emily James Smith succeeded her as Barnard's first dean.
-Jessica Finch is credited with coining the phrase "current events" while teaching at Barnard College in the 1890s.
+Jessica Finch is credited with coining the phrase current events while teaching at Barnard College in the 1890s.

-As the college grew it needed additional space, and in 1903 it received the three blocks south of 119th Street from Anderson who had purchased a former portion of the Bloomingdale Asylum site from the New York Hospital.
+The college received the three blocks south of 119th Street from Anderson in 1903.
 Rich provided a master plan for the campus, but only Brooks Hall was built, being constructed between 1906 and 1908.
-None of Rich's other plans were carried out.
+None of Rich's other plans was carried out.
 Students' Hall, now known as Barnard Hall, was built in 1916 to a design by Arnold Brunner.
 Hewitt Hall was the last structure to be erected, in 1926–1927.
 All three buildings were listed on the National Register of Historic Places in 2003.
-An inability to raise funds precluded the construction of any other buildings.

-By the mid-20th century Barnard had succeeded in its original goal of providing a top-tier education to women.
-Between 1920 and 1974, only the much larger Hunter College and University of California, Berkeley produced more women graduates who later received doctorate degrees.
+By the mid-20th century, Barnard had succeeded in its original goal of providing a top-tier education to women.
+Between 1920 and 1974, only the much larger Hunter College and University of California, Berkeley produced more women graduates who later received doctorates.
 In the 1970s, Barnard faced considerable pressure to merge with male only Columbia College, which was fiercely resisted by its president, Jacquelyn Mattfeld.

+Presidents

+List of presidents and deans of Barnard College from 1889 to present: